hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01d-JSIntro.md

 #### Note for 1.4.1 Creating an HTML/CSS/JS project

-+ Example: creating project w/ math function plot
++ Example: creating project for math function plot
   + input fields:
     + math function to plot
     + range for x and y